How to create an email that always looks good? Video

 - Keep your most important information above the fold.
 “Above-the-fold” is the 400-450 pixel space subscribers see when they open the message – everything that fits on the screen and can be seen without scrolling.

 - Have more text than images in the message.

 - Make the message colors consistent with your brand.

-- Personalize the message where you can, for example by using the [[name]] or [[firstname]] tag.
+- Personalize the message where you can.
 Learn more about personalization.